dotnet/training-tutorials/content/csharp/getting-started/scope-accessibility.md

 }
 ```

 The access modifiers used in this example are `public`, `private`, and `protected`.
-This lesson will also explain the `internal` modifier, but that's more related to the [Understanding Namespaces, Projects, and Assemblies](lesson-16.md) lesson.
+This lesson will also explain the `internal` modifier, but that's more related to the [Understanding Namespaces](namespaces.md) lesson.

 Notice that the access modifiers are the first word in the declaration of the classes, methods, and prtoperties.
 This holds for most cases, however, you'll notice one exception to this in the example: